GazzolaLab/PyElastica/backend/README.md

 pip install ./backend
 ```

+> Make sure you install the package from _PyElastica source tree_.

 This command will take care of installation of all build-time dependencies, compilation of C++ source files and install the a python package called `elasticapp`.

 ## Testing